 - consultancy regarding the preparation of a proposal for the company’s image in selected target markets.

-The main aim of the project is to strengthen economic competitiveness by improving the image of the Polish economy among international partners, and by improving access to information about Poland as well as providing the possibility of making business contacts.
+The main aim of the project is to strengthen economic competitiveness by improving the image of Polish economy among international partners, and by improving access to information about Poland as well as providing the possibility of making business contacts.

 The project supports promotional campaigns in selected sectors and product groups that have high export potential.
-The project envisages direct support for companies as well as indirect support in the form of advisory services to businesses.
+The project envisages direct support for companies as well as indirect support in the form of consulting services to businesses.